pyinvoke/invoke/sites/docs/getting-started.rst

 needed there.
 Then we create a new ``tasks.py``, and for the sake of brevity populate it with a new, truly top level task called ``deploy``.

-Finally, we can use a new API member, the `.Collection` class, to bind this new task and the ``docs`` module into a single explicit namespace.
+Finally, we can use a new API member, the `.Collection` class, to bind this task and the ``docs`` module into a single explicit namespace.
 When Invoke loads your task module, if a `.Collection` object bound as ``ns`` or ``namespace`` exists it will get used for the root namespace::